martinfleis/sds/README.md

 ## Prerequisites

-This course assumes an understanding of geography and its key concepts (e.g. coordinate reference systems or the Modifiable Areal Unit Problem [@openshaw1983modifiable]), at least basic familiarity with GIS (like file formats and basic spatial data manipulation) and a basic understanding of statistics (e.g. understanding the concept of regression), optimally with some spatial component (geographically weighted regression).
+This course assumes an understanding of geography and its key concepts (e.g. coordinate reference systems or the Modifiable Areal Unit Problem), at least basic familiarity with GIS (like file formats and basic spatial data manipulation) and a basic understanding of statistics (e.g. understanding the concept of regression), optimally with some spatial component (geographically weighted regression).